Table of Contents

 The grade of "I" will be awarded only if the work is mostly complete, and of passing quality.
 The faculty member and the student fill in an Incomplete Grade Contract and give the original to the Office of Registrar Services for safe keeping.
 This is done prior to the instructor issuing an "I" grade.

 The faculty member will set a specific date (up to one year) by which all unfinished work must be completed as stipulated in the Incomplete Grade Contract.
 The faculty member is not required to give the student a year to finish the work.
 The instructor has the right to set an earlier deadline.

 Upon receipt of the completed work, the faculty member initiates an eGrade Change through the Faculty Center to change the "I" to a letter grade, or completes a paper Removal of Incomplete form with the Office of Registrar Services.
 The student may view the new grade and the updated cumulative GPA on One.IU.edu.

-A grade of "I" that has not been removed within one calendar year of the time it is recorded will automatically be converted to a grade of "F." The student will receive notification of this pending change and should take immediate steps to resolve the Incomplete.
+The Registrar will manually change the "I" to "F" at the end of the specified time period or within one year of the time it is recorded will automatically be converted to a grade of "F." The student will receive notification of this pending change and should take immediate steps to resolve the Incomplete.
 In rare cases, the instructor may agree to extend the deadline for resolving the Incomplete beyond the initial one-year period and in turn will submit a grade of "IX" on the Removal of Incomplete Form.